You’ve got questions, we’ve got answers.

 For the most part it’s no more stressful than a game of chess or cribbage.
 Some people feel very uncomfortable bluffing but it’s really just another strategy that works sometimes and not others.

-Q: Can I cash out my chips?
+Q: When can I cash out my chips?

 A: This depends on what you are playing.
 If it’s play-money poker, then definitely not.